robsonmarques/mascherari/README.md

 => "555412035"
 ```

-You can also use the stand alone formatter to create formats and apply as you want:
+You can also use the stand alone Formatter to create formats and apply as you want:

 ```ruby
 phone_format = Mascherari::Formatter.new :format => "(##) ####-####"